 Tips to help get the team back on track

 As with most things in life, the way a coach handles defeat with his or her team is about as unique as each coach and his or her players.
 Still, there are a few important aspects of team dynamics as they relate to future team success that are worth considering, including the following:

 - After a loss one of the most important things a coach can do is to emphasize effort (assuming the team didn’t quit).
 By positively reinforcing effort, you will essentially shape future positive behaviors that, in all likelihood, will lead to future success.

 - Re-frame the experience.
 It goes without saying that losing is never fun, but often when we lose in life we tend to make the experience more catastrophic than is necessary (or accurate).
 Losing a big game can be deflating, but is it the end of the world?
 Are there experiences to build on, or ways to use the experience to come back stronger later in the season?
 If it is an early-season loss, how can you keep it in perspective so that the rest of the season isn’t lost?

 - Even in losses, there are always important points to build on for the future.
 What did the team do right?
 Were there specific plays that went well, or periods in the game where you were more competitive?
 Great coaches find those moments and use them to build positive future scaffolding to use to improve the team as the season wears on over time.

 - Teach the team to develop a short memory for losing.
 Great athletes have incredibly short memories, and instead channel their focus and motivation toward the next practice, training session, or game.
-This is not something they are “born with,” but instead a skill they have developed over time that has allowed them to learn from their previous frustrations, adversities, and failures.
+This kind of positive mindset is not something they are born with, but instead a skill they have developed over time that has allowed them to learn from their previous frustrations, adversities, and failures.

 building, Coaching, dynamics, frustration, Leadership, losing, morale, resiliency, sports, success, team